 Thanks to my degree and the numerous presentations I have delivered throughout, I was confidently able to address large groups of people and present to them the true wonders of whales and dolphins, expelling passion into everything I spoke about.
 I was also able to volunteer in the charity’s main office performing a variety of administrative tasks.

-A year on and I have now landed the job of my dreams as Wildlife Officer for the charity.
+A year later I landed the job of my dreams as Wildlife Officer for the charity.
 I spend two weeks in every three sailing across the Bay of Biscay from Portsmouth to Spain and back, monitoring whales and dolphins.
 It’s more than I could have hoped for!
 A huge element of my role involves passenger engagement.
 On board I provide educational presentations for both adults and children on marine wildlife and conservation issues, as well as what they can expect to see during their crossing.
 I also host a variety of children’s activities throughout the summer holidays on the ship ranging from marine-themed arts and crafts using recycled materials, through to games and quizzes for all the family.